qwx9/strangepg/README.md

 (improvements underway), the initial plot looks... underwhelming.

 Less major bugs:
-- strawk could still use less memory and be faster; its language is very limited
+- strawk could still use less memory and be faster; its language is very limited;
-- Layouting currently doesn't place some of the nodes nicely;
-many plots look ugly by default but can be fixed by just moving the nodes around.
-- 3d navigation is a kludge on top of 2d navigation
+yet to be hooked up to external memory
 - The selection box is a kludge and is stupidly resource-heavy
+- 3d navigation still suffers from some bugs (roll angle especially)
 - The renderer is fairly efficient, but it could be made orders of magnitude faster
 - (pfr*) Layouting ignores nodes with no adjacencies; would be better to place them on better fixed locations as well
-- transient pthreads error on exit: libgcc_s.so.1 must be installed for pthread_exit to work

 ## Used and bundled alien software